HIFU Deep Wrinkle Treatment in Singapore: What to Expect

 Can I use my regular acne products for steroid acne?

-Many regular acne products work for steroid acne, but the approach differs.
+Many over-the-counter acne products are effective for steroid acne, but the approach differs.
 Salicylic acid cleansers and benzoyl peroxide remain effective.
 However, avoid overly drying products that might worsen steroid-induced skin sensitivity.
 Start with lower concentrations and increase gradually.

 How long does steroid acne last after stopping steroids?